gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/production-readiness-checklist.md

 Modern applications run typically in the cloud.
 As good residents, distributed applications must fulfill many requirements in order to enable reliable operations and maintenance.
-This article summarizes the most important points in order to go live and to keep applications healthy and over their lifetime.
+This article summarizes the most important points in order to go live and to keep applications healthy over their lifetime.

 ### Twelve-factor app